doc-detective/doc-detective.github.io/docs/get-started/actions/find.md

     {
       "steps": [
         {
-          "description": "Find the username field by its ID.", "find": "#username"
+          "description": "Find the username field by its ID (CSS selector).", "find": "#username"
         }
       ]